mediatum/mediatum-docs-en/docs/source/index.rst

 mediaTUM documentation
 ######################

-mediaTUM is a digital repository for documents, media and data.
+mediaTUM is a free Python software which creates central document management and publication server.
-Please refer to the :ref:`intro` to learn more about the possible application areas for mediaTUM.
+The brief overview :ref:`intro` describes common uses for mediaTUM

 ========
 Contents